 And look, I'm a live and let live kind of guy.

-I'm people can be what they want to be, they can be called what they want to be called.
+They can be called what they want to be called.

 Because that makes a difference.

-But we we also have to just stop and reflect about the changes about us and decide whether these are changes for good.
+But we also have to just stop and reflect about the changes about us and decide whether these are changes for good.

-And it's a subject uh subject for the another day, but I'm really very very concerned about young people and them having irreversible surgery without their parents' permission.
+But I'm really very, very concerned about young people and them having irreversible surgery without their parents' permission.

-And this is one of the main debates I've been carrying on up here that you know, until you're eighteen.
+And this is one of the main debates I've been carrying on up here that, you know, until you're 18, one, I think a lot of kids less than 18 can't make a fully rational decision.

-They're not yet ready to have some kind of permanent surgery to uh remove parts of their body.
+They're not yet ready to have some kind of permanent surgery to remove parts of their body.

 And so I'm adamantly against kids doing this.